fredstro/noncongruence/README.md

 3. Insert all data into your local mongo database:
 > mongorestore -d subgroups data/subgroups/

+(This was creaed using `mongodump -d

 # If you want to use python without Sage

-It is generally considered best to setup and run python modulesin a virtual environment
+It is generally considered best to setup and run python modules in a virtual environment

 1. Instal virtualenv wrapper: https://virtualenvwrapper.readthedocs.io/
 2. Make a virtual environment
 > mkvirtualenv noncong
 This also activates the environment.
 3. Install requirements
-> pip install flask-mongoengine
-> pip install ipython==5.0
+> pip install -r requirements.txt

 # Access the database